Israel's New Government Is Dealt A Defeat With Vote Over Palestinian Citizenship Law

 "Out of some sort of spite and frustration, they damaged the country," Bennett said.

-The Citizenship and Entry into Israel law was enacted in 2003, when Palestinians were launching attacks inside Israel, and has been renewed each year since.
-The law has been a source of stress and inconvenience for Arab Israelis and their Palestinian partners from the adjacent West Bank and Gaza Strip, and plays a key role in how or whom they decided to marry.
+The Citizenship and Entry into Israel Law was enacted in 2003 when Palestinians were launching attacks inside Israel, and it has been renewed each year since then.
+The law has been a source of stress and inconvenience for Arab Israelis and their Palestinian partners from the adjacent West Bank and Gaza Strip, and it plays a key role in how or whom they decide to marry.

-Among Palestinians, the outcome of Tuesday's vote has been met with celebration.
+Among Palestinians, the outcome of Tuesday's vote was met with celebration.
 Fatah Jadallah, who holds a West Bank ID, has been married to his wife, a Palestinian citizen of Israel, for 17 years and was at the Knesset on Monday protesting the law.

 On Tuesday, Jadallah said, he woke up at 5 a.m. to wait for the vote.